Álvaro Manrique de Zúñiga, 1st Marquess of Villamanrique: Administration

 Manrique de Zúñiga began his administration by completing the regulations introduced by the previous viceroy governing the sale of wine in the colony, and the location of taverns.

 In 1586 the conflict between the regular clergy and secular clergy involving questions of prerogatives and jurisdiction erupted again.
 This was a continuation of the conflict between those parties during the administration of Viceroy Martín Enríquez de Almanza.
 The friars (regular clergy) had the support of the people, but the regulars were supported by the viceroy and by the nobles.
 Clergy of the Dominican, Augustinian and Franciscan orders were bitter opponents of this viceroy.

 Depredations by pirates continued.
-On October 18, 1586, Sir Francis Drake took the Manila galleon Santa Ana.
 On August 6, 1587, the port of Huatulco (Oaxaca) fell to English corsair Thomas Cavendish, and on September 3, 1587, he sacked Navidad (Jalisco).
 Cavendish also captured the Manila galleon Santa Ana off Baja California on November 15, 1587.
 Each Manila galleon was loaded with a year's worth of treasure from the Philippines en route to Acapulco for ultimate delivery to Spain.

 Manrique de Zúñiga's response included the establishment of a militia of volunteers to defend Pacific ports and the arming of Spanish ships to fight the pirates at sea.

 Manrique took important steps toward ending the long-running Chichimeca War on New Spain's northern frontiers which threatened communications with silver mines near the city of Zacatecas.
 The Spanish policy of defeating and enslaving the Chichimecas had been unsuccessful.
 Manrique, following the advice of Churchmen, implemented a new approach to the war.
 He removed many Spanish soldiers from the frontier as they were considered more a provocation than a remedy.
 He opened negotiations with Chichimeca leaders and promised them food, clothing, land, priests, and tools to encourage them through “gentle persuasion” to settle down.
 He forbade military operations to seek out and capture and kill hostile Indians.
 The results were favorable.
 By 1590, he declared the roads to Zacatecas safe (for the first time in 40 years) and the war slowly wound down.